-Under IRIX or SGI ProPack 5 for Linux, the XVM snapshot feature provides the ability to create virtual point-in-time images of a filesystem without causing a service interruption.
+Under IRIX, the XVM snapshot feature provides the ability to create virtual point-in-time images of a filesystem without causing a service interruption.
 The snapshot feature requires a minimal amount of storage because it uses a copy-on-write mechanism that copies only the data areas that change after the snapshot is created.